About remarketing audiences in Analytics

 As you get comfortable with remarketing, you can tailor your creatives and apply remarketing best practices.

-To create a Remarketing Audience, you indicate the advertising account you want to use, and specify the audience criteria.
-To specify the audience criteria, you can:
+To create a remarketing audience, you indicate the advertising account you want to use, and then specify the audience criteria.

 - Choose from preconfigured audience definitions